shraddhapiparia/proteomics_npx_analysis/README.md

     ├── diagnostics/
     └── ppi/

 Large result files and intermediate outputs are not committed by default.
-Selected summary tables and publication-ready figures may be added when appropriate.

 ## Notes and limitations

 - Pediatric analyses are based on a smaller cohort and should be interpreted cautiously.
 - Some models may be sensitive to covariate adjustment because of limited sample size.
 - UK Biobank analyses require RAP access and are currently pending rerun because RAP is unavailable.
-- Pediatric and UK Biobank comparisons require careful direction alignment because group coding may differ across analyses.
 - Protein identifiers and Olink panel naming conventions may require normalization before cross-cohort comparison.

-## Next steps

-- Add or update environment files for reproducibility.
-- Add a documented end-to-end run command.
-- Commit selected analysis documentation.
-- Validate pediatric scripts after reorganization.
-- Rerun UK Biobank workflow once RAP is available.
-- Add selected summary figures and tables after confirming output file organization.

 ## License